-Every year, we select the top 20 applicants to attend our program.
-In addition to KPU's general admission requirements, you must also submit a letter of interest package and attend an interview.
+Every year, we select the top 22 applicants to attend our program.
+In addition to KPU's admission requirements, you must also submit an entrance package and attend an interview.
 To learn more about this process, visit our Application Info page.

-We accept applications from November 1st to March 1st.
-We encourage you to apply early to ensure that you have time to create a well-crafted letter of interest package and portfolio.
+We accept applications from October 1st to March 1st, extended if seats are available.
+However, we encourage you to apply early to ensure that you have time to create a well-crafted entrance package.

 What is a selective entry program?

-Selective entry means that we accept only 20 students per year and place other qualified students on a waitlist.
+Selective entry means we accept only 22 students per year and place other qualified students on a waitlist.
 This allows us to build a small, supportive community of students who have great potential to succeed.

-Along with your official transcripts, If you meet our general entrance requirements, you will be required to submit a letter of interest package.
-Based on the strength of your letter of interest package, we will decide whether or not to invite you for an interview.
+Along with your official transcripts, you will be required to submit an entrance package if you meet admission requirements.
+Based on the strength of your entrance package, we will decide whether or not to invite you for an interview.

 - A current resume/curriculum vitae

 - Two letters of recommendation.
-These can be from employers, teachers, mentors:anyone who can speak to your suitability for our program.
+These can be from employers, teachers, mentors or anyone who can speak to your suitability for our program.